jilberizaguirre98/jilberizaguirre98/README.md

 ### Hi there, I'm Jilber 👋

 - I'm currently working as a Full Stack Developer at Central de Maderas G&S SAS.
-Specializing in Flutter (Dart) and Django (Python)
+Specializing in Flutter (Dart) and Django (Python).

 - 🌱 I’m currently creating a sales management software using Next.js, Typescript and Django, it will have integrated chat AI.
 Databases using PostgreSQL